-We've written here about the effect of solar flares on satellite communications before (see GPS and the Sun) What is the big deal??
-Well, remember - 99.86% of all the mass in the entire Solar

-System is the Sun - so, when something happens there, it happens big!
+We've written here about the effect of solar flares on satellite communications before (see GPS & The Sun - Flares Coming!
+3/10/10, and GPS & The Sun - Flares Coming - Update!
+2/23/11.)
+What is the big deal??
+Well, remember - 99.86% of all the mass in the entire Solar System is the Sun - so, when something happens there, it happens big!
 And we are less than halfway through the Solar Maximum, when big things happen a lot.
 The solar cycle between Maximum and Minimum is roughly every 11 years.
 Did you have a GPS in your car 11 years ago?
 Probably not - which is why scientists are much more worried about this Solar Maximum than the last one.
-Now, GPS is virtually everywhere - boats, cars, integrated into EPIRBs, pocket-sized for hikers, etc. And, as the Fates would have it, we now know, based on recent studies, that GPS receivers are unexpectedly vulnerable to bursts of radio noise produced by solar flares.
+Now, GPS is virtually everywhere - boats, cars, integrated into EPIRBs, pocket-sized for hikers, etc. And, as the Fates would have it, we now know, based on recent studies that GPS receivers are unexpectedly vulnerable to bursts of radio noise produced by solar flares.
 When we were at the last peak, GPS was just much less common and the problems were thus minor in relative scope and attention.
 It is unlikely that we will escape without some injury, large or small.